img

 2. Select the resource group created earlier for the registry i.e., my_rg.
 Fill the other details according to the requirement and keep the node count as 1.

-3. Choose the Authentication method as System assigned under the authentication tab.
-Otherwise, it will not allow us to add the container image from our registry.
+3. Under the authentication tab, choose the Authentication method as System assigned.
+Otherwise, we will not be able to add the container image from our registry.

 4. Next, move to the Integrations tab and choose the container registry which you created earlier.
 This is very important.